 How to Make a No Bake Graham Cracker Crust:

-Line an 8X8 glass baking dish (I love Pyrex brand) with two overlapping sheets of parchment paper, trimmed to fit. (see the second image on the right above).
-This will make for an easy removal of your No Bake Chocolate Chip Cheesecake!
+- Line an 8X8 glass baking dish (I love Pyrex brand) with two overlapping sheets of parchment paper, trimmed to fit. (see the second image on the right).
+This will make for easy removal of your No Bake Chocolate Chip Cheesecake!

 Preparing the Cheesecake Filling

 Add to a large bowl: softened cream cheese, powdered sugar, and vanilla.

 Use a hand mixer or a stand mixer to beat until smooth and creamy.
 Scrape down the edges of the bowl and beat again.

 Add your container of thawed whipped topping and fold it in using a rubber spatula until the mixture is uniform.

 Add in the mini chocolate chips and fold them in until evenly distributed.

 Then, add the cheesecake filling on top of the chilled graham cracker crust.
 Use your rubber spatula to spread it out evenly.

 Place the cheesecake in the fridge to chill while you prepare the ganache, if using.
 If you are forgoing the addition of chocolate ganache, simply cover tightly in plastic wrap and chill for at least 4 hours before slicing and serving.